ata-aof-calisma-grubu/ata-aof-calisma-grubu.github.io/ATA-AÖF - Dönem 2 - Yabancı Dil II - Sorular.md

     - D-) should
     - E-) can
     <hr />
-1. Could you .......... the window, please? <br />
+1. Could you .......... the window, please?<br />
 <strong>C&uuml;mlede boş bırakılan yere aşağıdakilerden hangisi getirilmelidir?</strong>
     - **Cevap A-) open**
     - B-) opens
     - C-) opening
     - D-) opened
     - E-) be opened
     <hr />
 1. Shhhh!
-You .................. make noise in the library. <br />
+You .................. make noise in the library.<br />
-<strong>C&uuml;mlede boş bırakılan yere aşağıdakilerden hangisi getirilmelidir? </strong>
+<strong>C&uuml;mlede boş bırakılan yere aşağıdakilerden hangisi getirilmelidir?&nbsp;</strong>
     - A-) don&#39;t have to
     - B-) don&#39;t need to
     - **Cevap C-) mustn&#39;t**
     - D-) might not
     - E-) aren&#39;t able to
     <hr />
-1. You .................... be 18 to get a driving licence. <br />
+1. You .................... be 18 to get a driving licence.<br />
-<strong>C&uuml;mlede boş bırakılan yere aşağıdakilerden hangisi getirilmelidir? </strong>
+<strong>C&uuml;mlede boş bırakılan yere aşağıdakilerden hangisi getirilmelidir?&nbsp;</strong>
     - **Cevap A-) have to**
     - B-) need
     - C-) may